-c.
-Choose a value from the drop-down list or type in a custom value.

-d.
-Click the plus sign.

-- To replace the existing condition, repeat steps a through c, then highlight the condition on the right side you want to replace it with and click the check sign. - To add additional conditions, select AND to narrow the query results or OR to broaden the query results, and click the plus sign. - To remove conditions from a Where clause, highlight the condition on the right side and click the minus sign. - To order the conditions in a Where clause, use the up and down arrows. - 5.
+- Choose a value from the drop-down list or type in a custom value. - Click the plus sign to add this filter to the right-hand Where pane. - To replace the existing condition, repeat steps 1 through 3, highlight the condition on the right side you want to replace it with, and click the check button. - To add additional conditions, select AND to narrow the query results or OR to broaden the query results, and click the plus sign. - To remove conditions from a where clause, highlight the condition on the right side and click the minus sign.

+- To order the conditions in a Where clause, use the up and down arrows. - 7.
 Click OK to close the Recordset editor.